 JACQUELINE (JACKIE) CHARLTON

-Jackie is one of the founding members of Llangattock Green Valleys and is currently Company Secretary to LGV CIC and LGV Ventures CIC.
-She is also a director and Company Secretary of LGVMH1 and LGVMH2.
+Jackie is one of the founding members of Llangattock Green Valleys and is a director of LGV CIC, LGV Ventures and MH-2.
 She has lived in Llangattock since 1989 and her professional background is in equality and diversity consultancy.
 Jackie has served as a Non-Executive Director of a local health trust and a Non-Officer Member of a local health board.
 She also spent 10 years as a Welsh Assembly Member of the Brecon Beacons National Park Authority, during which time she developed a keen interest in local community-based social enterprises and community-based environmental entrepreneurship.
 In 2009, this led her to set up a local woodland group, which is now a thriving concern with a growing membership.
 Llangattock Community Woodlands is a charity and currently works with local landowners to improve and sustain small local woodlands by involving volunteers and the local community.
 Jackie’s broad experience has given her strong practical and management skills, as well as a thorough understanding of how community-based renewable energy schemes can bring people together to achieve a collective goal and share the benefits.
 She is committed to the success of the LGV family and to ensuring that it brings benefits to the whole community.